syncfusion-content/uwp-docs/uwp/Carousel/Getting-Started.md

 # Getting Started with UWP Carousel (SfCarousel)

-This section explains how to create a preview of slides using SfCarousel control.
+This section explains how to create a preview of slides using UWP Carousel control.

-## Adding SfCarousel control
+## Adding UWP Carousel control

 Create a Universal Windows Platform project in Visual Studio and refer to the following assemblies.